World Wide Hearing (WWH) “Care for Developing Countries and Deserving Communities”- Jordan

 (WWH) seeks to develop public and private partnerships that address the urgent global need for hearing aids for 80 million children and young adults with hearing disabilities.

-Brother Andrew has decided to focus his full attention on World Wide Hearing’s partnership with 3dp4me and the Hearing Express Project in Jordan.
-He has more than 40 years of experience in Jordan.
+Brother Andrew has decided to focus his full attention on helping 3DP4ME and the Hearing Express Project in Jordan.

 (Br.
 Andrew & Jason Szolomayer)